visual changes lyme disease

 When should I see a neuro-optometrist?

-Can visual changes indicate ongoing Lyme disease?
+Can visual symptoms indicate ongoing Lyme disease?

 Clinical Takeaway